shru1010/Intership/README.md

 ## Day 20:August 11,2022

-I have added scroll to the log component Log component for the experiments.
+I have added scroll to the log component Log component for the experiments.I also designed the UI for experiment 2.

+## Day 21:August 16,2022

+I have designed UI for experiment for experment 3.

 # Links to resources used